tarwn/lessthandot-hugo/blogs/content/posts/2011-12-02-css-javascript-t4-templates-and-less.md

 ## The Shared Project

 Yesterday the best solution I was also the best one I had thought of on my own, which was to create a shared project and use pre- or post-build commands to copy the common files to the relevant web projects.
-Unfortunately this doesn't solve the “let me edit a file without rebuilding” unless I then edit the copied file, test, and remember to paste the changes back into the source without first building and wiping out my temporary changes.
+Unfortunately this doesn't solve the "let me edit a file without rebuilding" unless I then edit the copied file, test, and remember to paste the changes back into the source without first building and wiping out my temporary changes.

 Yuck.